chickensoft-games/GodotEnv/README.md

 }
 ```

-By default, GodotEnv assumes the addon `source` is `remote`, the `checkout` reference is `main`, and the `subfolder` to install is the root `/` of the repository.
+By default, GodotEnv assumes the addon `source` is `remote`, the `checkout` reference is `main`, and the `subfolder` to install is the root `/` of the addon repository.
 If you need to customize any of those fields, you can override the default values:

 ```json
 {